pbollhorn/Calculator/README.md

 1. Start Docker Desktop by clicking on desktop icon.

-2. Open a command prompt (e.g. CMD or PowerShell) and go to root directory of project.
+2. Open a terminal window (e.g. Command Prompt or PowerShell) and go to root directory of project.

 3. Build Docker image: